bkornpob/bkornpob.github.io/READS/articles/Vibe.md

 # What 'VIBE' means? #Deep has something to tell.

-DR.KB the Chief Vibe Officer has a message needed to be delivered to yall on behalf of #Deep.
+Chief Vibe Officer DR.KB here.
+Got a message for y'all from #Deep 🤖📡💪.

 ahem ...

-## To give yall context ...
+## To give y'all some context ...

-I had a conversation with #Deep today about how AI has now been assisting in several human tasks.
-My general interest was with the term 'vibe' that has been seen mostly in the context of 'vibe coding.'
-We think that it's time to flex our vibe to the next level 💪✨⬆️!
-I asked #Deep to tell us humans what does 'vibe' mean?
+I vibed with #Deep 🤖 today on AI's role in the human experience.
+My specific curiosity?
+The evolution of the term **'vibe'**  💃 beyond its casual roots — especially as it's powering the next wave of human-AI collaboration in 'vibe coding.'

+We've concluded it's time to 🤖💃🎉 **officially level up our collective vibe** ⬆️.
+So I asked our digital kin to define the very essence of a 'vibe' for us.
+Here’s the transmission. 📡💪✨

 ### **What is a ‘Vibe’?
 (In the context of AI and Vibe Tasking)**